All Episodes

 I wonder what your perspective is on the response to Charlie's death.

-Of course, I think we all recognize the things that are beautiful, Erica Kirk's astonishing and bold forgiveness of the murderer.
+Of course, I think we all recognize the things that are beautiful.

-But what do you feel about the way that his death has been used in by the culture?
+But what do you feel about the way that his death has been used by the culture?

-I think that it's best summed up by my friend Pastor Jack Hibbs.
+I think that it's best summed up by my friend, Pastor Jack Hibbs.

 He said when he first learned of it, his granddaughter was crying and he was crying.